roofrack/tmux-session-maker/README.md

 ### :sparkles: Introduction

-A quick way to start a tmux session with windows and splits already sized specifically for certain projects and then have applications running inside such as nvim, a code runner to run code in a split pane. a server, and/or what ever other applications your current project needs.
+A quick way to start a tmux session with windows and splits already sized specifically for certain projects and then have applications running inside such as nvim, a code runner to run code in a split pane, a server, and/or what ever other applications your current project needs.

-The setup comes from a premade script file that you will be given the option to edit to get the setup you want.
+The setup comes from a premade script file.
+Edit this file to make the setup customized to however you want.
 Just add/delete options and applications needed by adding or commenting out lines in this setup file.
 If you choose not to save/edit this session setup file than tmux opens a REPL to run code.
 Create a keyboard shortcut using the VTR plugin in nvim to run code in the adjacent tmux pane.

 The setup file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
 To get started just enter a file to edit.